leroyanders/react-native-translator/readme.md

 expo run:android
 ```

-Made with ❤️ by Leroy Wagner
+Made with ❤️ by Leroy Anders